allenlili/vc-language-compiler-by-java/README.md

 ## Running the tests

 1. run xxx.sh for each part mentioned above
-2. the result of each parts will generated in the coresponding folder
+2. the result of each parts will be generated in the coresponding folder

 ## Authors